AlgoMagnet/phase-1-raymayur9/C Programming/Recursion/Recursion1.md

 - There are two parts of a recursive function - base condition and recursive condition.
 - When a problem can be broken down to a sub-problem in a self similar fashion, then we can make use of recursion.
 - Recursion is based on the idea of PMI (Principle of Mathematical Induction).
-- Example - Print first n natural numbers (say, n = 5), using recursion.
+- Example - Print first n natural numbers (say, n = 5), using recursion. <br>
             Idea - f(n) = f(n-1) + print n [Base condition - return when n==0]
-- Think - How can you print a sequence like this using recursion? f(5) = 5 4 3 2 1 2 3 4 5
+- Think - How can you print a sequence like this using recursion?<br>
+          f(5) = 5 4 3 2 1 2 3 4 5